YidongSong/InterAb/README.md

 ```

 **4.** Run InterAb with the following command:
-For the task of antibody-antigen affinity prediction, please use the following code:
+For the task of antibody specificity prediction, please use the following code:
 ```
 bash run.sh ./config/common/specificity.json specificity
 ```